meta-me/metame-website/help/_posts/2020-11-14-how-to-host-metame-api-on-a-different-port.md

 ## Step 1.
 Add urlacl permission for your url using netsh

-E.g. to setup MetaMe API on port 9000 run the following:
+E.g. to setup MetaMe API on port 9000, open command prompt in Administrator mode and run the following :

 `netsh http add urlacl url=http://+:9000/ user=\Everyone`